pjay79/asksteve/README.md

 ## Issues

 - Auth0 web login: will not fully logout session, but you can force re-open the login screen
-- GitHub app login: not working, getting wrong email / password error, explore Octokit GitHub REST API (?)
+- GitHub app login: not working, getting wrong email / password error, ? explore Octokit GitHub REST API
-- With some repos, searching for commits returns empty results, or only a few commits
+- With some repos, searching for commits returns empty results, or only a few commits, ?
+API limitation
-- Enzyme: testing export default class components
+- Enzyme: testing ES6 class components

 ## ToDo